-- 1. Review of Preexisting Entity Accounts with an account balance or value that exceeds \$250,000 as of December 31, 2013, must be completed by December 31, 2015. - 2.
-Review of Preexisting Entity Accounts with a balance or value that does not exceed \$250,000 as of December 31, 2013, but exceeds \$1,000,000 as of December 31 of a subsequent year, must be completed within six months after the end of the calendar year in which the account balance exceeds \$1,000,000. - 3.
-If there is a change of circumstances with respect to a Preexisting Entity Account that causes the Reporting Danish Financial Institution to know or have reason to know that the self-certification or other documentation associated with an account is incorrect or unreliable, the Reporting Danish Financial Institution must re-determine the status of the account in accordance with the procedures set forth in paragraph D of this section.
+1. Review of Preexisting Entity Accounts with an account balance or value that exceeds \$250,000 as of June 30, 2014, must be completed by June 30, 2016.

+2. Review of Preexisting Entity Accounts with a balance or value that does not exceed \$250,000 as of June 30, 2014, but exceeds \$1,000,000 as of December 31 of 2015 or any subsequent year, must be completed within six months after the end of the calendar year in which the account balance exceeds \$1,000,000.

+3. If there is a change of circumstances with respect to a Preexisting Entity Account that causes the Reporting Italian Financial Institution to know or have reason to know that the self-certification or other documentation associated with an account is incorrect or unreliable, the Reporting Italian Financial Institution must redetermine the status of the account in accordance with the procedures set forth in paragraph D of this section.

-- V. New Entity Accounts.
-The following rules and procedures apply to accounts held by entities and opened on or after January 1, 2014 ("New Entity Accounts"). - A. The Reporting Danish Financial Institution must determine whether the account holder is: (i) a Specified U.S. Person; (ii) a Danish Financial Institution or other Partner Jurisdiction Financial Institution; (iii) a participating FFI, a deemed-compliant FFI, an exempt beneficial owner, or an excepted FFI, as those terms are defined in relevant U.S. Treasury Regulations; or (iv) an Active NFFE or Passive NFFE. - B. A Reporting Danish Financial Institution may determine that an account holder is an Active NFFE, a Danish Financial Institution, or other Partner Jurisdiction Financial Institution if the Reporting Danish Financial Institution reasonably determines that the entity has such status on the basis of information that is publicly available or in the possession of the Reporting Danish Financial Institution. - C. In all other cases, a Reporting Danish Financial Institution must obtain a self-certification from the account holder to establish the account holder's status. - 1.
-If the entity account holder is a Specified U.S. Person, the Reporting Danish Financial Institution must treat the account as a U.S. Reportable Account. - 2.
-If the entity account holder is a Passive NFFE, the Reporting Danish Financial Institution must identify the Controlling Persons as determined under AML/KYC Procedures, and must determine whether any such person is a citizen or resident of the United States on the basis of a self-certification from the account holder or such person.
-If any such person is a citizen or resident of the United States, the account shall be treated as a U.S. Reportable Account. - 3.
-If the entity account holder is: (i) a U.S. Person that is not a Specified U.S. Person; (ii) subject to subparagraph C (4) of this section, a Danish Financial Institution or other Partner Jurisdiction Financial Institution; (iii) a participating FFI, a deemed-compliant FFI, an exempt beneficial owner, or an excepted FFI, as those terms are defined in relevant U.S. Treasury Regulations; (iv) an Active NFFE; or (v) a Passive NFFE none of the Controlling Persons of which is a U.S. citizen or resident, then the account is not a U.S. Reportable Account and no reporting is required with respect to the account. - 4.
-If the entity account holder is a Nonparticipating Financial Institution (including a Danish Financial Institution or other Partner Jurisdiction Financial Institution that is identified by the IRS as a Nonparticipating Financial Institution pursuant to paragraph 2 of Article 5 of the Agreement), then the account is not a
+V. New Entity Accounts.
+The following rules and procedures apply to accounts held by entities and opened on or after July 1, 2014 ("New Entity Accounts").

+A. The Reporting Italian Financial Institution must determine whether the account holder is: (i) a Specified U.S. Person; (ii) an Italian Financial Institution or other Partner Jurisdiction Financial Institution; (iii) a participating FFI, a deemed-compliant FFI, or an exempt beneficial owner, as those terms are defined in relevant U.S. Treasury Regulations; or (iv) an Active NFFE or Passive NFFE.

+B. A Reporting Italian Financial Institution may determine that an account holder is an Active NFFE, an Italian Financial Institution, or other Partner Jurisdiction Financial Institution if the Reporting Italian Financial Institution reasonably determines that the entity has such status on the basis of information that is publicly available or in the possession of the Reporting Italian Financial Institution.

+C. In all other cases, a Reporting Italian Financial Institution must obtain a selfcertification from the account holder to establish the account holder's status.

+1. If the entity account holder is a Specified U.S. Person, the Reporting Italian Financial Institution must treat the account as a U.S. Reportable Account.

+2. If the entity account holder is a Passive NFFE, the Reporting Italian Financial Institution must identify the Controlling Persons as determined under AML/KYC Procedures, and must determine whether any such person is a citizen or resident of the United States on the basis of a self-certification from the account holder or such person.
+If any such person is a citizen or resident of the

+United States, the account shall be treated as a U.S. Reportable Account.

+3. If the entity account holder is: (i) a U.S. Person that is not a Specified U.S. Person; (ii) subject to subparagraph C (4) of this section, an Italian Financial Institution or other Partner Jurisdiction Financial Institution; (iii) a participating FFI, a deemed-compliant FFI, or an exempt beneficial owner, as those terms are defined in relevant U.S. Treasury Regulations; (iv) an Active NFFE; or (v) a Passive NFFE none of the Controlling Persons of which is a U.S. citizen or resident, then the account is not a U.S. Reportable Account and no reporting is required with respect to the account.